snyquist2/snyquist2.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I am a postdoc in Barbara Engelhardt's group at Gladstone Institutes.
-Previously, I was a graduate student in the csbphd.mit.edu/ program at MIT with advisors [Bonnie Berger](https://people.csail.mit.edu/bab/) and [Alex Shalek](https://shaleklab.com/).
+Previously, I was a graduate student in the [Computational and Systems Biology PhD](csbphd.mit.edu) program at MIT with advisors [Bonnie Berger](https://people.csail.mit.edu/bab/) and [Alex Shalek](https://shaleklab.com/).
 In graduate school, I worked with scRNA-seq data to study human health and disease.
 I was lucky to work with many collaborators all over the world to apply this technology to study TB, HIV, acute rhinosinusitus, [COVID-19](https://chemistry.mit.edu/chemistry-news/researchers-identify-cells-likely-targeted-by-covid-19-virus/), and lactation.

 My current research interests include computational biology applied to [maternal and women's health](https://news.mit.edu/2021/sarah-nyquist-reproductive-health-0617).